Ayman ibn Ubayd: Relationship with Muhammad

 Early Islamic sources refer to Ayman as one of the Muhajirun, meaning that he migrated from Mecca to Medina in order to escape the religious persecution of the Quraysh in Mecca.

 Like his mother, Ayman entered into the service of Muhammad and was in charge of his water jug with which he made ablution.
 He was also a shepherd and cared for eight goats owned by Muhammad.

 A hadith is reported from him.
 He affirms that Muhammad only cut off the hand of a thief if the item stolen had the value of a shield, at minimum, and a shield in those days was equal to the value of one gold coin.
 This hadith is corroborated by a report in Sahih al-Bukhari.

 Death

 Ayman was killed fighting for the Muslim army in the Battle of Hunayn.

 Ibn Kathir writes that according to Ibn Ishaq, Jabir ibn Abd Allah, who witnessed the battle, reported that the Muslim army were panicked by a surprise attack from the enemy and many men fled the battlefield.
-However, a group of Muhajirun stood firmly and defended Muhammad on the battlefield.
+However, a group of Muhajirun stood firm and defended Muhammad on the battlefield.
 These men were Abu Bakr, Umar, Ali, Abbas ibn Abd al-Muttalib, Abu Sufyan ibn al-Harith, Fadl ibn Abbas, Rabi'ah ibn al-Harith, Usama ibn Zayd and Ayman ibn Ubayd.
 Ayman was killed that day whilst defending Muhammad.
 For this reason, Ayman is considered a martyr in Islam.

 After his martyrdom, Abbas ibn Abd al-Muttalib, Muhammad's uncle and one of those that fought with Ayman to defend Muhammad, composed a poem praising his steadfastness and bravery.